 Book early and you’ll get lots of offers (like free parking or onboard spend), book late and you get a cheaper price.

 Nine times out of ten you won’t be able to do anything about this sudden price drop after purchasing, but there are cruise lines that will help.

 Royal Caribbeanexufwfvx, Celebrity and Princess will all take a look at the price drop and, in some cases, they’ve been known to give away extra on-board credit to make up the difference.
 So, extra onboard credit could be your saving grace…

 Phone a friend

-OK so it’s not the ‘nicest’ of ways to get on-board credit but if you’re not happy about something it’s worth trying your luck.
+Okay so it’s not the nicest of ways to get onboard credit, but if you’re not happy about something it’s worth trying your luck.

-If your itinerary changes unexpectedly or if you’re late boarding (and it’s the cruise lines fault, not that you were stuck on the M42) it’s worth speaking to the cruise line.
-Customer service is important to them so they may make a gesture of good will in the form of on-board credit.
+If your itinerary changes unexpectedly or if you’re late boarding (and it’s the cruise lines fault, not that you were unorganised on day of embarkation), it’s worth speaking to the cruise line.

 Relax, we don’t mean the whole cruise line.
 Buying a few stocks and shares though does entitle you to some extra on-board credit whenever you book.

-Whilst you’re on your cruise you can head down to the Future Cruise holiday desk (normally located on deck’s 4 or 5) and book your next cruise.
-Doing it this way always nets you extra on-board credit.
-Don’t worry if you’re indecisive though, cruise lines like Royal Caribbean and Norwegian Cruise Line will let you buy a ‘deposit on any future cruise (normally around $100) which will then give you the same amount of OBC when you use it.
+Booking a cruise on a cruise always gets you extra on-board credit.
+Don’t worry if you’re indecisive though, cruise lines like Royal Caribbean and Norwegian Cruise Line will let you buy a ‘deposit’ on any future cruise (normally around $100) which will then give you the same amount of OBC when you use it!

 Getting the on-board credit is one thing, keeping it is another.
 Eventually you’ll need to start spending your own money but the www.CRUISE.co.uk team have several tips to stretch out your on-board credit as long as possible…